MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 * Scheduled refresh

 >[!NOTE]
-> DLP evaluation of the semantic model does not occur if either of the following is true:
+> DLP evaluation of the semantic model doesn't occur if either of the following is true:
 > * The initiator of the event (publish, republish, on-demand refresh, scheduled refresh) is an account using service principal authentication.
 > * The semantic model owner is a service principal.

 **Lakehouse**:

-* When the data within a lakehouse undergoes a change, such as getting new data, connecting a new source, adding or updating existing tables, and more.
+A lakehouse is evaluated against DLP policies When the data within a lakehouse undergoes a change, such as getting new data, connecting a new source, adding or updating existing tables, and more.

 ## What happens when an item is flagged by a Fabric DLP policy